zosconnect/zosconnect-sample-cobol-apirequester/README.md

 # Sample z/OS application for z/OS Connect Enterprise Edition (EE)

-This repository contains a sample CICS COBOL application that uses the API Requester function of z/OS Connect EE to call a health insurance claim rule service hosted in the IBM Cloud.
-The program is invoked as a REST API using z/OS Connect EE.
+This repository contains a sample CICS COBOL application that uses the API Requester function of z/OS Connect EE to call a health insurance claim rule API hosted on the IBM Cloud.
+The CICS application is invoked as a REST API using z/OS Connect EE.

 ![Diagram 1](https://github.com/zosconnect/zosconnect-sample-cobol-apirequester/blob/master/media/Diag720x405.png)